Abdur Rashid Tarkabagish: Political career

 Tarkabagish joined the Muslim League in 1936.
 From the party he participated in the election and earned his place in the Bengal Legislative Assembly in 1937 and in 1946.
-At the budget session of the East Bengal Legislative Assembly on the 21st of February 1952, Tarkabagish heavily criticized the killing of several protesters near Dhaka Medical College.
+At the budget session of the East Bengal Legislative Assembly on 21 February 1952, Tarkabagish heavily criticized the killing of several protesters near Dhaka Medical College.

 Tarkabagish asked the leader of the house, Nurul Amin, to formulate an inquiry and to visit to the wounded students before proceeding the session.
-But as Amin refused the proposal, he walked out of the assembly and subsequently retired from Muslim League Parliamentary Party on February 23, 1952.
+But as Amin refused the proposal, he walked out of the assembly and subsequently retired from Muslim League Parliamentary Party on 23 February 1952.
 He also expressed gratitude to the dead and wounded activists of the movement.

 Tarkabagish protested the police firing on and killing of students on 21 February 1952, in the assembly.
 He also made his speech in Bengali to respect his mother tongue and martyrs of the language movement.
-He was arrested on February 23 and kept in jail until June 1.
+He was arrested on 23 February and kept in jail until 1 June.
 Then he joined Awami Muslim League (now the Awami League) and was again elected a member of the assembly in 1954 from United Front.
 He was also elected as the member of the Constituent Assembly of Pakistan in 1956.

 Tarkabagish was elected as the acting president of the Awami League in 1957, and then the president of the Awami League from 1964, a position in which he served till 1967.

 After the independence of Bangladesh

 Tarkabagish presided over at the first session of the Jatiya Sangsad of Bangladesh in 1972.
 He was again elected a member from Awami League in 1973.
-After the assassinations of the founding father and then-President of Bangladesh, and almost his entire family and several relatives on August 15, 1975, by a group of military officers in an attempted coup, and subsequent coups and countercoups, Tarkabagish himself formed a party named Gano Azadi League in 1976.
+After the assassinations of the founding father and then-President of Bangladesh, and almost his entire family and several relatives on 15 August 1975, by a group of military officers in an attempted coup, and subsequent coups and countercoups, Tarkabagish himself formed a party named Gano Azadi League in 1976.
 During the regime of Ershad he played a role in the formation and activities of 15 party alliance that took part in the movement against Ershad.

 He played an important role as one of the leaders of the alliance in the movement against military rule of Hussein Mohammad Ershad.He was all along uncompromising towards fundamentalism and sectarianism.
 Maulana Abdur Rashid Tarkabagish was honoured with the Independence Day Award (posthumously) by the Government of Bangladesh in 2000 AD.